 - The process of getting a duplicate RC card might vary slightly from state to state.

 That’s all you need to do to obtain a duplicate RC card.
-We hope now you have a clear picture about the entire process.
+We hope now you have a clear picture of the entire process.

 Now, how about making sure that your vehicle is secure?